builtbyjosh/builtbyjosh/README.md

 ### Hi there 👋

 - 🔭 I graduated from Flatiron School OnlineSoftware Engineering Program
-- 🌱 I’m currently learning React, React Native, and Python
+- 🌱 I’m currently learning React and React Native
 - 👯 I am proficient in: Ruby, Ruby on Rails, JavaScript, React, Redux, Git, SQL, HTML, CSS
 - 📫 How to reach me: [Email](mailto:joshuacollins912@gmail.com) | [LinkedIn](https://www.linkedin.com/in/joshuajohncollins/)
 - ⚡ Fun fact: I have two banjos and have played disc golf for almost half of my life!